-- Assessment Method 1 apprentice must achieve 5 of the 7 core distinction criteria and all 3 for the chosen option. - Assessment Method 2 apprentice must achieve 9 of the 12 core distinction criteria and all 3 for the chosen option.
+- Assessment Method 1 apprentice must achieve at least 5 of the 7 core distinction criteria and all criteria for the chosen option. - Assessment Method 2 apprentice must achieve at least 9 of the 12 core distinction criteria and all criteria for the chosen option.